 The construction industry has the highest number of suicides and the highest suicide rate of any industry.
-As such, it is an industry imperative for contractors, unions, project owners, and industry service providers to address suicide prevention in construction as a safety and health priority.
+As such, it is an industry imperative for contractors, unions, project owners, and industry service providers to address suicide prevention in construction as a safety priority.

 The mental well-being of a company’s workforce is equally as important as their physical well-being.
 If anyone is struggling with mental health issues, they may ignore all efforts of protection and could be a danger to themselves and others.